lui7henrique/bookwise/README.md

    GITHUB_CLIENT_SECRET="................."
    ```

+   Make sure to replace `your-database-name` with the name of the database you want to use and configure the other environment variables accordingly.

-3. Now, start the application:
+4. Now, start the application:

    ```shell
    # Start the application in development mode